flukadocker/F4D/README.md

 ### Download

-You can download the latest version of the scripts from the github repository:
+You can download the latest version of the scripts from the links on the top of this page, or directly from the github repository:
 [https://github.com/flukadocker/F4D/archive/master.zip](https://github.com/flukadocker/F4D/archive/master.zip)

 ### Git clone